alperkesen/AutoML.jl/README.md

 #### Training the model

 After initializing the model, we can use give our model and path of csv file to train it.
-Default number of epochs is 1, an arbitrary number can be given as a parameter to epochs argument.
-Train method returns trained model and batc
+Default number of epochs is 1, an arbitrary number can be given as a parameter to epochs. `train` method returns trained model and data.

 ```julia
 julia> model, dtrn = AutoML.train(model, "data/home_rentals/home_rentals.csv"; epochs=50)